nickoala/telepot/REFERENCE.md

 - callback (function): a function to apply to every message received.
 If `None`, `self.handle` is assumed.
 - relax (integer): seconds between each `getUpdates()`
 - timeout (integer): timeout supplied to `getUpdates()`, controlling how long to poll.
-- run_forever (boolean): append an infinite loop at the end, so this function never returns.
+- run_forever (boolean): append an infinite loop at the end and never returns.
 Useful as the very last line in a program.

-This method allows you to change the callback function by `notifyOnMessage(new_callback)`.
-If you don't want to receive messages anymore, cancel the callback by `notifyOnMessage(None)`.
-After the callback is cancelled, the message-checking thread will terminate.
-If a new callback is set later, a new thread will be spawned again.

 This can be a skeleton for a lot of telepot programs: